robertlit/location-data-streaming/README.md

 # Overview
 The goal of this project is to learn how to handle and process an incoming stream of data.
-The use case is detection of motion based events based on real-time location updates.
+The use case is detection of motion based events in a stream of real-time location updates.
 The server receives a stream of location updates which consist of latitude, longitude, and timestamp.
 The data is transformed and checked; appropriate events are streamed back to the client.